Sharurspor PFK

-Sharurspor PFK (Şərurspor Peşəkar Futbol Klubu) is an Azerbaijani football club based in Baku.
+Sharurspor PFK (Şərurspor Peşəkar Futbol Klubu) or Şərurspor PFK is an Azerbaijani football club based in Baku.

 History

-The club was founded in 2015 and participates in the Azerbaijan First Division.
+The club was founded in 2015 and participated in the Azerbaijan First Division.
+They were relegated in 2017.

 Stadium

 Bayil Stadium is a football stadium in the Bayil district of Baku.
 The stadium was one of the venues during 2012 FIFA U-17 Women's World Cup.